Personal Data Protection Act (PDPA)

 - Destroy the data securely if no longer needed.

 - Notify PDPC and the individual in case of any data breach.

-The PDPC serves as Singapore’s main authority in matters relating to personal data protection and will represent the Singapore Government internationally on data protection related issues.
-The PDPC administers and enforces the PDPA to protect individuals’ personal data and the needs of organisations to use the data for legitimate purposes.
+The PDPC serves as Singapore’s main authority in matters relating to personal data protection and represents the Singapore Government internationally on data protection-related issues.
+The PDPC administers and enforces the PDPA to protect individuals’ personal data and the needs of organizations to use the data for legitimate purposes.

-PDPC also formulates and implements policies relating to the protection of personal data, including the relevant regulations and Advisory Guidelines, to help organisations understand and comply with the PDPA.
-From time to time, PDPC will also review organisational actions in relation to data protection rules and issue decisions or directions for compliance where necessary.
+PDPC also formulates and implements policies relating to the protection of personal data, including the relevant regulations and advisory guidelines, to help organizations understand and comply with the PDPA.
+From time to time, PDPC also reviews organizational actions concerning data protection rules and issues decisions or directions for compliance where necessary.